systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 > [!NOTE]
 The `typography-note` class applies the base styles to all note elements via
-    inheritance from the outer blockquote and reapplied to the inner content to revert any alert-specific styles.
+    inheritance from the outer blockquote and is reapplied to the inner content to revert any alert-specific styles.
 You can see an example of this structure in the [theme configuration] used for
     this weblog.